10 Money-Saving Tips for the Backyard Grill Master

 Other vegetables that take well to grilling include Vidalia and red onions, zucchini, eggplant, potatoes, green beans (wrapped in foil), asparagus, and bell pepper.
 A pound of vegetables often costs less than a pound of meat, and they're an important part of a healthy meal.
 One tasty and relatively cheap tip is to coat a whole portobello mushroom with a little olive oil, vinegar, salt, and pepper and place it on the grill.
 This edible fungus is packed with flavor that stands on its own or as an add-on to a regular burger.

 As an outdoor cookout winds down, it's time to sweeten things up with a quick and easy dessert.
-Keep the grill running and throw on pineapple slices or peach halves, fruits that often are sweet enough to satisfy dessert-aholics.
+Keep the grill fired up and throw on pineapple slices or peach halves, fruits that often are sweet enough to satisfy dessert-aholics.
 (A dab of vanilla ice cream as a finishing touch wouldn't hurt.)
 If you have skewers, fresh fruit kabobs with bananas, strawberries, apples, and any other ingredient that tickles your sweet tooth are a fun alternative.